rafalp/Misago/dev-docs/plugins/hooks/get-thread-reply-state-hook.md

 ### Arguments

-#### `action: GetReplyThreadStateHookAction`
+#### `action: GetThreadReplyStateHookAction`

-A standard function that Misago uses to create a new `ReplyThreadState` instance for replying to a thread.
+The next function registered in this hook, either a custom function or Misago’s default.

 See the [action](#action) section for details.